 Hibiscus acetosella makes a nice focal point, where a Japanese maple might be too large.
 They combine strikingly with chartreuse plants as well as with softer shades of pink and white.
 Some of the smaller cultivars make excellent potted plants and can be overwintered in a greenhouse.

-- Hibiscus ‘Panama Bronze’ - Dark green leaves tinged with bronze.
+- Hibiscus "Panama Bronze" - Dark green leaves tinged with bronze.
 Color is more intense in full sun.
 Also bred specifically for hot-humid conditions.
 Sporadic red flowers.
-(4' (h) x 4-6' / Zones 9 - 11)
+(4 ft. (h) x 4 - 6 ft. / Zones 9 - 11)

-Hibiscus acetosella are fairly low maintenance plants.
+Cranberry hibiscus plants are fairly low maintenance.
 Their biggest need is water.
 Keep the plants moist, but don’t allow them to sit in wet soil.
 Container plants may need daily watering, so position them near the hose.
 If allowed to dry out for long periods, Hibiscus acetosella will drop its beautiful leaves.

 Hibiscus acetosella is fairly problem free, although Japanese Beetles will skeletonize the leaves.